 Introduction

 China is the world's largest consumer of energy and electricity.
 The overall power supply is abundant in China.
-However, due to uneven development, the electricity shortage still exists in some areas during the peak period of electricity consumption [1].
-However, some capacity is idle at the low-load period in these areas.
+Nevertheless, due to uneven development, the electricity shortage still exists in some areas during the peak period of electricity consumption [1], whereas some capacity is idle at the low-load period in these areas.
 This phenomenon not only increases the power costs and pollution emissions in the peak-period but also caused the resource waste in the low-load period.
 On the other hand, China's government is actively adjusting the structure of energy, optimizing the power production structure and further improving the proportion of non-fossil energy generation.
 The installed power generation capacities of hydro, wind and solar in China rank the first around the world [2].
 The intermittent and unpredictable nature of clean energy generation, such as wind power and photovoltaic power generation, increases the cost and risk of renewable energy grid-connected.
 How to improve the stability of renewable energy grid-connected?
 How to deal with the problems of energy shortage, environmental pollution?
 How to adjust the user's power consumption, reduce the peak and valley difference, and ensure the safe and stable supply of electricity for the power system?
 Solve those urgent problems are vital for China and the world to move forward with a clean, efficient, safe and sustainable energy development.
 Under the above background, VPP is proposed as a new technology for smart energy in the power market.
-VPP refers to heterogeneous power plants, which usually include heterogeneous distributed energy (DERs), traditional fossil fuel power plants, energy storage facilities and dispatchable loads.
+VPP refers to heterogeneous power plants, which usually include heterogeneous distributed energy resources (DERs), traditional fossil fuel power plants, energy storage facilities and dispatchable loads.
 As shown in Figure 1.
 According to the characteristic of the service region, its concrete composing form is various.
-The VPP can effectively integrate, aggregate and manage traditional and renewable energy power plants, including distributed generators, energy storage systems and controllable loads [3], in order to increase the power generating, reduce the instability of wind and solar power generation, shave peak load to cope with power shortage during rush hour.
+The VPP can effectively integrate, aggregate and manage traditional and renewable energy power plants, including distributed generators, energy storage systems and dispachable loads [3], in order to increase the power generating, reduce the instability of wind and solar power generation, shave peak load to cope with power shortage during rush hour.

 Fig.1.
 The composition of heterogeneous VPP